gopi-suvanam/scribbler-website/docs.md

 ### Inserting Code Cells
 To add additional code blocks to the notebook, users can insert a blank code-type cell at the end of the current notebook.
 This feature empowers users to continue their coding workflow and experiment with new code snippets.
 By selecting the "Insert Code Cell" option, a new code cell is added, ready for users to write and execute JavaScript code.

-### Inserting HTML Cells
+### Inserting Doc Cells
-By selecting the "Insert HTML Cell" option, a blank HTML-type cell is inserted at the end of the current notebook.
+By selecting the "Insert Doc Cell" option, a blank Doc-type cell is inserted at the end of the current notebook.
 This feature provides users with the flexibility to add rich media, interactive elements, or structured content to their notebooks.

 ### Inserting Style Cells
 To enhance the visual presentation and styling of HTML content within the notebook, users can insert a style cell.
-This unique cell type consists of a blank HTML-type cell with <style> tags already included.
+This unique cell type consists of a blank Doc-type cell with <style> tags already included.
 By selecting the "Insert Style Cell" option, users can effortlessly add a style cell at the end of the current notebook.
 This feature enables users to apply custom styles, modify existing styles, or create CSS rules specifically tailored to their notebook's content.

 ### Options
 You can open options dialogue box to edit the options of the notebook.
 Currently you can set "Run the code when the file is loaded".
 If this is clicked, when the notebook is opened all the code cells in the notbook are played as soon as the notebook is loaded.
 This is useful when building an interactive application using Scribbler.